jhogan/core/README.md

 (basic) form; in this case "Add".
 The first line should be 50 characters or less.
 This is called the summary line.

-If more explanation for the commit should be document, add a blank line, then add as much explanation as you need.
+If more explanation for the commit should be documented, add a blank line, then add as much explanation as you need.
 If you find yourself writing a long explanation of the commit, take a moment to consider whether or not the explanation would be better documented as comments in the code.
-Either way, always have a mind to posterity when writing commits messages.
+Either way, always have a mind toward posterity when writing commit messages.

 The comment should always end with the branch name.
 It should be prefaced with 'On branch ':